Dan That is a pastry treat in China with a smooth and creamy filling and flaky pastry tart. The filling is sweetened egg custard.

 Things to know about Dan That Recipe

 The Chinese Traditional Egg Tart from Guangdong – Dan That is a classic egg tart dessert consisting of a flaky shell and a creamy and delectable egg custard filling.
-Some believe that this recipe has a taste of western cuisine, but it exists even before Western colonialism.
+Some believe this recipe has a taste of Western cuisine, but it exists even before Western colonialism.

 Delectable Chinese Traditional Egg Tart from Guangdong.
 Authentic Recipe of Dan That.

 — General Atributes of This Recipe:

 — ADAPT THE SERVINGS OR PORTIONS BY ENTERING YOUR DESIRED VALUE —

 - 200 grams (7.05 oz) All Purpose Flour – Plain Flour

 - 250 grams (8.82 oz) All Purpose Flour – Plain Flour

 - 100 ml (3.38 floz) Water Ice cold

 - 80 ml (2.71 floz) Milk